You are here

 It’s sad to see that many of these “profiteers” try to re-sell these goods, either in person or online.
 But government and the business community are taking action.
 Several prominent retailers are refusing to allow this to happen.
 Some municipalities have levied fines.
 And BC authorities can now ticket people and businesses up to $2,000 for reselling essential goods and supplies and price gouging.

-I was supposed to take a flight this spring/summer, but may have to cancel or postpone.
+I was supposed to take a flight, but may have to cancel or postpone.
 What are my rights?

 Both WestJet and Air Canada have introduced flexible cancellation or rebooking policies at this time.
-They are waiving change fees or providing credit for future travel if you’d like to cancel.
-Best to try to accomplish as much as you can online — their call centers are likely overwhelmed.
-Although, if they have pleasant hold music, that can help pass the time in self-isolation.
+In most cases, they are waiving change fees or providing credit for future travel if you’d like to cancel.
+Best to try to accomplish as much as you can online — their call centers continue to be busy.

 What’s the situation with travel restrictions?